jce-il/sw-modeling-2016b/Homework.md

   - The project should be: interesting to you, big & complex enough, actively developed (>50 PRs in last year), has an automated test suite (use of engineering practices), used by someone (something on stake), and seem to miss documenation.
   - Here are some sources for ideas and inspiration: [leading github projects](https://github.com/showcases), Book: [The Architecture of Open Source Applications](http://www.aosabook.org/en/index.html), Local: [Hasadna](http://www.hasadna.org.il/projects/) (The Public Knowledge Workshop), [Last year's projects][last-year-proejcts], Below a starting list of [suggestions](./#project-suggestions).
 - Fork the [ASOSMA] book repo and add a chapter with and index.md page for your chapter (decides whether to collaborate through a shared (private?) team repository or by PRs), add:
-  - Project name, repository and your team members/useranmes (send a PR for that ASAP to reserve your subject)
+  - Project name, repository and your team members (linked usernames), send a PR for that ASAP to reserve your subject.
   - Setup issue tracking system to coordinate your work and report effort and progress (required)
 - See a similiar book project example [here][Desosa-book].